snailsalad/LikeMind/docs/UserResearch.md

 ## Observation 1
   Observation Statement: When it comes to being introverted, extroverted or both it was evenly matched with both or introverted
-  Supporting Data: Respnse was 47.4% said they were ambiverted (both) and 42.1% said they were introverted and only 10.5 said they were extroverts.
+  Supporting Data: Response was 47.4% said they were ambiverted (both) and 42.1% said they were introverted and only 10.5 said they were extroverts.

   Team Action (if any): None